awsdocs/amazon-ec2-user-guide-windows/doc_source/migrating-latest-types.md

 SubnetId
 \(Optional\) Enter one of the following values:
    + `SelectedInstanceSubnet` — \(Default\) The upgrade process launches the *helper* instance into the same subnet as the instance that is to be upgraded\.
 The subnet must allow communication to the Systems Manager endpoints \(`ssm.*`\)\.
    + `CreateNewVPC` — The upgrade process launches the *helper* instance into a new VPC\.
 Use this option if you're not sure whether the target instance's subnet allows communication to the `ssm.*` endpoints\.
-Your IAM user must have permission to create a VPC\.
+Your user must have permission to create a VPC\.
    + A specific subnet ID — Specify the ID of a specific subnet into which to launch the *helper* instance\.
 The subnet must be in the same Availability Zone as the instance that is to be upgraded, and it must allow communication with the `ssm.*` endpoints\.

 1. Choose **Execute automation**\.